Hell's Kitchen, Manhattan: Early history and development

 A lone surviving structure from the time this area was open farmland and suburban villas is a pre-1800s carriage house that once belonged to a villa owned by former Vice President and New York State governor George Clinton, now in a narrow court behind 422 West 46th Street.
-From 1811 until it was officially de-mapped in 1857, the diminutive Bloomingdale Square was part of the city's intended future.
+From 1811 until it was officially demapped in 1857, the diminutive Bloomingdale Square was part of the city's intended future.
 It extended from 53rd to 57th Streets between Eighth and Ninth Avenues.
 It was eliminated after the establishment of Central Park, and the name shifted to the junction of Broadway, West End Avenue, and 106th Street, now Straus Park.

 In 1825, the City purchased for $10 clear title to a right-of-way through John Leake Norton's (Note: Norton, the great-nephew of John Leake, founder of Leake and Watts Children's Home, is listed among early 19th-century owners of considerable tracts in what is now Hell's Kitchen, with John Jacob Astor, William Cutting, Thomas Addis Emmet, Andrew Hopper, John Horn and William Wright.) farm, "The Hermitage", to lay out 42nd Street clear to the river.
 Before long, cattle ferried from Weehawken were being driven along the unpaved route to slaughterhouses on the East Side.
 Seventy acres of the Leakes', later the Nortons' property, extending north from 42nd to 46th Street and from Broadway to the river, were purchased before 1807 by John Jacob Astor and William Cutting, who held it before dividing it into building lots as the district became more suburban.

 The West Side later had its own slaughterhouses, which went out of business in the middle 20th century.